laas/robot-viewer/docs/source/index.rst

 robot-viewer is a tool to display robots' motions, originally written for HRP2 robot at CNRS-LAAS [#f1]_ laboratory.

-robot-viewer is written entirely in Python, using the pyglet [#f2]_, a thin wrapper over OpenGL.
+robot-viewer is written entirely in Python, using the PyOpenGL [#f2]_, a thin wrapper over OpenGL.

-robot-viewer is hosted at http://www.laas.fr/~nddang/robot-viewer
+robot-viewer is hosted at [fix-me]

 Contents: